top of page

 Typical treatment timelines:

-• Some concerns improve more quickly, while complex or long-standing difficulties may take longer.
+Some concerns improve more quickly, while complex, multiple and long-standing difficulties may take longer.

 To help you get the most out of therapy, we usually plan an initial course of around 12 sessions and review progress regularly.
 Your therapist will check in on how therapy is going and whether the approach and pace are working for you.